FarmBot/Farmbot-Web-App/README.md

 # Q: How do I Setup an instance locally?

-## Prerequisites

-Installation requires an x86 desktop machine running a fresh installation of Ubuntu 18.

-We **do not recomend running the server on a Raspberry Pi** due to issues with ARM compilation and memory usage. **Windows is not supported** at this time.

-## Setup

-A step-by-step setup guide for Ubuntu 18 can be found [here](https://github.com/FarmBot/Farmbot-Web-App/blob/master/ubuntu_example.sh).
-Installation on distributions other than Ubuntu is possible, but we do not provide installation support.
+We provide example setup instructions for Ubuntu 18 [here](https://github.com/FarmBot/Farmbot-Web-App/blob/master/ubuntu_example.sh).

-Installation was last tested against Ubuntu 18.04 in June of 2018.
-Please [Raise an issue](https://github.com/FarmBot/Farmbot-Web-App/issues/new?title=Installation%20Failure) if you hit problems with any of these steps. *We can't fix issues we don't know about.*
+Installation was last tested against Ubuntu 18.04 in June of 2018 on an x86 based machine.

+Our ability to help individual users with private setup is limited.
+Using the public server at http://my.farm.bot is the recommended setup for end users.
+Please see the top of this document for more information.

 # Config Settings (important)